Captain Bartolo Montador

 - He has some trouble contesting in games where objectives or zones are spread out due to his control area.

-- Blast immunity is bad news.
+- Blast immunity is bad news, thankfully that's a rare ability nowadays.

 - Blessed weapons are bad news.
 Watch out for Protectorate, Legion and Circle.